Toyota Prius Plug-in Hybrid

-The Toyota Prius Plug-in Hybrid (often abbreviated as the Prius PHV and known as the Prius Prime in North America, South Korea, and New Zealand) is a plug-in hybrid liftback manufactured by Toyota.
+The Toyota Prius Plug-in Hybrid (often abbreviated as the Prius PHV and known as the Prius Prime in North America, South Korea, and New Zealand from 2016 to 2024) is a plug-in hybrid liftback manufactured by Toyota.
 The first-generation model was produced from 2012 to 2016.
 The second-generation model has been produced since 2016.
-Production of the third-generation model is expected to commence in 2023.
+Production of the third-generation model began in 2023.

 The Prius Plug-in Hybrid was the second most sold plug-in electric car in 2012, and became third-best all-time in December 2014.
 As sales declined after the end of its production, the Prius PHV fell to fifth place in the global ranking by November 2015, after being surpassed by both the Tesla Model S and the Mitsubishi Outlander PHEV.
 As of December 2017, sales were led by North America with 66,800 units, followed by Japan with 48,800, and the European market with 13,100 units.
 The U.S. was the leading country market with 65,703 units sold by 2017.
 As of December 2019, cumulative global sales of both Prius plug-in generations totaled 209,000 units.